 Dr. Williams received his Ph.D. in Christian ethics at Fuller Theological Seminary in 2011.
-His dissertation was entitled: “Christ-Centered Empathic Resistance: The Influence of Harlem Renaissance Theology on the Incarnational Ethic of Dietrich Bonhoeffer.”
 He earned a Master’s degree in Theology from Fuller in 2006 and a Bachelor’s degree in Religious Studies from Westmont College in 1995.
-He was a Dissertation Fellow with the Fund for Theological education, and is a member of the American Academy of Religion and the Society for Christian Ethics.
+He is a member of the board of directors for the Society for Christian Ethics, as well as the International Dietrich Bonhoeffer Society.
+Dr. Williams is also a member of the American Academy of Religion and Society for the Study of Black Religion.

 Bonhoeffer’s Black Jesus: Harlem Renaissance Theology and an Ethic of Resistance (Baylor University Press, October 1, 2014)

 Outstanding Academic Title - 2015 - Choice Current Reviews for Academic Libraries - Winner

 Baptist Peacemaker, Global Christian Ethicist: Essays in Honor of Glen Harold Stassen, Co-Editor/Contributor, with David P. Gushee.
 Perspectives in Religious Studies 40, no. 2 (Summer 2013).

 “Seeing Whiteness: Exercises in Seeing Race” (The Christian Century.
 July 20, 2016)

 “How the Construct of Race Deforms our Understanding of Christ” (Sojo.net June 16, 2016)